-The percentages highlighted in this report are best estimates of the "true" percentages for the community.
+The percentages highlighted in this report are best estimates of the "true" percentages for the population.
 The confidence interval is a measure of certainty associated with reported findings.
-For example, if the number of community adults who are overweight is reported as 30% (95% CI 28.2 - 32.1), 30% is the best estimate of the number of community adults whom are overweight, and it is with 95% confidence that the "true" value for the community is between 28.2% and 32.1%.
+For example, if the percentage of adults who are overweight is reported as 30% (95% CI 28.2 - 32.1), 30% is the best estimate of the number of adults whom are overweight in the population, and it is with 95% confidence that the "true" value for the population is between 28.2% and 32.1%.